1. Playing Field

 Please note for this rule to apply players must be in possession of the ball.
 If a player is not in possession of the ball, a free kick for ‘prior opportunity’ or ‘holding the ball’ will not be awarded.

 11. Marking & Safe Zone

-11.1 Any player catching a ball directly from the kick of another player, no matter how small the distance, shall be awarded a mark.
+11.1 Any player catching a ball directly from the kick of another player, provided the ball has travelled at least 10 metres, shall be awarded a mark.

 12. Bouncing the Ball